AmasaDelano/dw-srd-offline/src/markdown/06_02_Cleric.md

 The symbol of your deity appears before you and gestures towards the direction or course of action your deity would have you take then disappears.
 The message is through gesture only; your communication through this spell is severely limited.

+---

+It’s up to the creativity of your deity \(and the GM\) to communicate as much as possible through the motions and gestures of your deity’s symbol.
+You don’t get visions or a voice from heaven, just some visual cue of what your deity would have you do \(even if it’s not in your best interest\).

 ### Level 1 Spells

 #### Bless